hiddenlayerai/hiddenlayer-databricks-model-scanner/README.md

 ## Supported Products

 The Databricks autoscan is capable of interfacing with Hiddenlayer's Saas Model Scanner as well as the On-Premise Enterprise Model Scanner.
 Configuration will default to the Saas offering unless the URL for an Enterprise Model Scanner is provided.
+The URL can be provided by specifying the Region as CUSTOM when prompted.
+Alternatively, if configuring via [configuration file](#configuration-file) `hl_api_url` should be set to the URL of the Enterprise Model Scanner.

 ## Configuration File

 The Databricks autoscan can be driven by a yaml config file.
 This file should be placed at $HOME/.hl/hldbx.yaml.

 An example configuration can be found at [config_template.yaml](https://github.com/hiddenlayerai/hiddenlayer-databricks-model-scanner/blob/main/config_template.yaml)

+## Quartz Cron Format

+The polling interval is set via a quartz expression.
+Although these expressions look like cron, there are subtle differences.
+The main difference being that they start with seconds not minutes.
+This format is explained [here](https://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html)